“Imbalance sheet” is strictly financial spreadsheet

 themselves, but not necessarily to the exact number (due to

-Excel spreadsheets can be thrown off balance with an incorrect
+today’s Excel spreadsheets can be thrown off balance with

-to self-confidence.
-Lucy was not confident in her abilities.
-Despite
+it relates to self-confidence.
+Lucy was not confident in her

-employees and peers.
-Point out the successes on a regular basis until
+your employees and peers.
+Point out the successes on a

 Use this term for developing skills in these areas: